LuxuryPanda/HomaGamesToolTest/README.md

 It is customizable, so the user can change the naming conventions for the assets and also choose whether to look for naming conventions or not.

 ![Asset Scanner Configuration](Docs/Docs.AssetScanner2.png?raw=true "Asset Scanner Configuration")

+## Asset Optimization
+The AssetsPostProcessor is a tool that automatically optimizes audio, models, and textures when they are imported into the project.
+It is quite simple, but it can be easily extended to further optimize the current types or add other types of assets.